nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Data Tools
 ^^^^^^^^^^^^^

 Without data machine learning stops.
-For machine learning you deal with large complex data sets (maybe even big data) and the only way to make machine learning applicable is data cleaning and preparation.
+For machine learning you deal with large complex data sets (maybe even big data) and the only way to making machine learning applicable is data cleaning and preparation.
 So  you need good tools to handle data.

 The number of tools you need depends of the quality of your data sets, your experience, development environment and other choice you must make in your solution architecture.
 But a view use cases where good solid data tools certainly help are:

 * Data visualization and viewer tools; Good data exploration tools give visual information about the data sets without a lot of custom programming.
 * Data filtering, data transformation and data labelling;
-* Data anonymiser tools;
+* Data anonymizer tools;
 * Data encryption / decryption tools
 * Data search tools (analytics tools)